 From the ground up, Deborah has worked in B.C.’s museum industry in the Okanagan and on Vancouver Island for over thirty-five years.
-She has been involved in the integrated interpretive, curatorial and management level needs of community museums throughout that time.
+She has been involved in the integrated interpretive, curatorial and management level needs of community museums throughout that time and has a good sense of big dreams on small budgets.
 For the past thirty years, she has been a museum Executive Director.
 She has served on the board of the British Columbia Museums Association.

-Her work includes collaborating with talented people on research, writing books, grants, exhibit storylines, web pages and branding.
+She enjoys collaborating with creative people on research, writing books, grants and core funding, exhibit storylines, web pages and branding.
 She’s worked with varied subjects, from the history of Okanagan rodeos and vineyards to pictorial histories of life on Vancouver Island and from Cretaceous fossils to Hawaii’s forests.
 Because funding is so integral to her work, she’s written many grants and two books on grants.
 She has also worked on capital projects over 2.5 M.

 In the 1990s, she attained a Canadian Museums Association work-study bursary to explore palaeontological collections in BC and to begin a partnership with the Royal Tyrrell Museum to mentor palaeontological interpretation in BC.
 In 1998, she attained an M.A. in Leadership at Royal Roads University, with a focus on the potential of B.C. palaeontological collections for knowledge tourism and natural history education.
 From experience throughout her career, she’s been able to see that balancing cultural and natural history interpretation is vital to welcoming diverse global audiences to communities.

-For clients, she focuses on practical governance solutions, organizational confidence, business model management and identifying achievable goals for long term sustainability.
+For clients, she focuses on practical governance solutions, organizational confidence, business model management and identifying achievable goals for long term sustainability and overall enjoyment.
 She mentors nonprofit and association managers and works with funders to review grant applications and criteria.

 I’ve always loved writing, reading, museums, galleries, the great outdoors and music.
-My family moved frequently.
+My family moved frequently due to our parents’ work.
 Books were our friends and museums, galleries and parks acquainted us with new places.
-Music brought us together.
+Music, humor and optimism brought us together.
 It all still works that way.

-Today, I focus on destination writing, mentoring people who read my grant books and on storyline research and narrative writing for pleasure reading books about natural and social history.
-It’s been a rewarding experience working with publishers like Harbour Publishing and Self-Counsel Press.
+I also write.
+I’m no John McPhee, but it’s been a rewarding experience working with publishers like Harbour Publishing and Self-Counsel Press.
 I’ve also written a children’s non-fiction book on paleontology and two fiction novels.
-On the education side, English and Anthropology studies at San Francisco State University and a Master of Arts from Royal Roads University gave me a wide range of information.
-I’ve won a number of awards independently and with colleagues.
+On the education side, English and Anthropology studies at San Francisco State University and a Master of Arts from Royal Roads University have given me a wide range of information and a world of colleagues.

 Discretion and objectivity are key elements in working with clients, especially for tackling projects with layers of information, governance, budgets and presentation.
 My job is to help you get the job completed–beginning, middle and end.